General Stock Page 2

 JC9371.
 Back side.

 JC9339.
 Azurite, malachite.
 Liufengshan mine, Guichi district, Chizhou prefecture, Anhui province, China.
-11 x 18 cm >1000g (2.6 Lbs). $750.00 A large cabinet specimen from the Liufengshan mine, with larger crystals.
+11 x 18 cm >1000g (2.6 Lbs). $625.00 A large cabinet specimen from the Liufengshan mine, with larger crystals.
 Rarely does this mine produce crystals over a few mm in size; these are up to 7mm or so, and average about 5mm.
 There is very little damage to the main crystal exposures.
-There is one area on the very top of the specimen where it probably contacted the side of the vug/pocket it resided in that has damage This can be seen on the very top, slightly right of center, on the photo below this one.
+There is one area on the very top of the specimen where it probably contacted the side of the vug/pocket it resided in that has damage This can be seen on the very top, slightly right of center.
 There a few areas of botryoidal malachite, some of it slightly iron stained, as can be seen.
 A very nice piece with good sized crystals for the location.
 A large cabinet specimen from my collection.
+A really pretty piece, with brilliant luster crystals, that would stand out in any cabinet display.

 JC9333.
 Another view.